dmurfet/2simplicialtransformer/README.md

 ## Trained agent weights

-In the `experiments` folder we collect the checkpoints of the eight agents described in the paper.
+In the `experiments` folder we collect some checkpoints of the eight agents described in the paper.
 Reconstructing the agent from these checkpoints requires some expertise with Ray RLlib.

 * simplicial agent A = 30-7-19-A
 * simplicial agent B = 1-8-19-A